DigitalState/Platform/README.md

 docker-compose up -d
 ```

-To confirm the container has been booted successfully, execute the following command:
+Confirm the container has been booted successfully:

 ```
 docker ps